-Luke and Obi-Wan travel to the Tatooine capital of Mos Eisley, a large spaceport (and hotbed to crime and near-lawlessness) with the two droids to find transport to Alderaan.
+Luke and Obi-Wan travel to the large city of Mos Eisley, a large spaceport (and hotbed to crime and near-lawlessness) with the two droids to find transport to Alderaan.
 Upon entering the spaceport they are approached by Imperial troops at a roadblock asking questions about the two droids they have with them.
 Obi-Wan appears to induce a trance-like state in the lead guard, persuading him that these are not the droids they are looking for.
 When Luke is puzzled by the ease of their passage, Obi-Wan explains that the Force can have a strong influence on the weak-minded.

-At the Mos Eisley Cantina, Luke gets into a scuffle with two criminals who try to kill him.
+At the Mos Eisley Cantina, Luke gets into a scuffle with two criminals who threaten to kill him.
 When one of the creatures pulls a gun on Kenobi, the old Jedi Knight defends himself with his lightsaber - slashing off the creature's gun arm before it can shoot.
 Moments later they meet smuggler Han Solo (Harrison Ford

 ), captain of the Millennium Falcon